Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: Good contacts characterization

-Similar to the findings of~\cite{Moriya2020}, we also observe the voltage steps in the current-voltage characteristics~$V_{12}(I_{12})$, at large bias currents around~$0.4\,\text{mA}$.
-The corresponding zero-field data are demonstrated in~Fig.~\ref{fig3}(b) by blue and red curves corresponding to the opposite current sweep directions.
-These steps get smoothed out at relatively small magnetic fields as shown by three more curves in Fig.~\ref{fig3}(b).
+Similar to the findings of~\cite{Moriya2020}, we also observe the voltage steps in the current-voltage characteristics~$V_{12}(I_{12})$, at large bias currents around~$0.4\,\text{mA}$ (we note that there are no voltage steps at bias currents below $0.35\,\text{mA}$).
+The corresponding zero-field data are demonstrated in~Fig.~\ref{fig3}(b) by blue and red curves ($B=0$), and yellow and violet curves ($B=51\,\text{mT}$), with two colors in each pair reflecting two opposite current sweep directions.
+These steps decrease in height and smooth out at relatively small magnetic fields: already at $B=103\,\text{mT}$, the current-voltage characteristics for two opposite sweep directions are not distinguishable.
 Overall, the observed hysteresis along with the $B$-behavior indicate the superconducting origin of the steps.
 Qualitatively similar hysteretic behavior was recently reported for the geometrically well-defined system represented by a semiconducting full-shell epitaxial Al-InAs~nanowire connected on its ends to two thick Au~pads~\cite{Shpagina2024}.
 It was demonstrated that observation of superconducting state at bias voltages~$V\gg\Delta/e$ implies strong energy relaxation.
-Compared to the one-dimensional wire-shaped geometry of~\cite{Shpagina2024}, in our case poorly defined two-dimensional geometry for current redistribution results in multiple hysteretic steps in the $I$-$V$~characteristics rather than to a single hysteretic loop.
+Compared to the one-dimensional wire-shaped geometry of~\cite{Shpagina2024}, in our case poorly defined two-dimensional geometry for current redistribution probably results in multiple hysteretic steps in the $I$-$V$~characteristics rather than to a single hysteretic loop.
 Yet another important difference is the stronger electron-phonon relaxation in NbSe$_2$ compared to Al (see below), leading to observation of superconducting state even further above the superconducting gap.